smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 7 - The Investigation.md

 "Lieutenant," Nikias said, too quickly.
 "We were just-"

 "Supervising?"
 Theron stepped fully inside, two more guards filing in behind him.
-His eyes swept the workshop, cataloging everything: the scattered tools, the fresh ink on blueprints, the wine cups on the table.
+Theron's eyes went to the wine cups on the workbench.
+Four of them.
 "Or socializing?"

 "The architects were explaining the structural-" Alexios began.